 Much of the information on saw palmetto safety comes from studies on men.
-Researchers know little about the side effects of saw palmetto in women and children.
+Researchers know little about the side effects of

 The majority of studies suggest that saw palmetto might be beneficial to prostate health, especially in men with BPH.
 There is limited research confirming a positive effect on testosterone levels.

 As with any supplement, it is a good idea to discuss the use of saw palmetto with a doctor first.
 While it is safe for most healthy adults, some people have reported side effects.
 Saw palmetto may also interfere with other medications.